josesison1/MSSA-Exercises/README.md

 # MSSA-Exercises

 These are in class exercises, homework, and labs done throughout the course.
-As well as practice exercises to track my progres with coding.
+As well as practice exercises to track my progres in coding.